George Santos set for federal fraud trial appearance on Monday. Here's the latest on a possible plea deal.

 "One thing for certain, he will be getting a lot less of a harsh sentence by pleading guilty right now, by accepting responsibility and being remorseful, than he would have if he went to trial," Schwartz said.

-If convicted on all counts, according to sentencing guidelines, Santos would have faced up to 20 years in jail.
+If convicted on all counts, according to sentencing guidelines, Santos would have faced up to 20 years behind bars.
 However, the judge does not have to rely on that guidance.
 In fact, he doesn't even need to accept the plea deal, although CBS News New York was told by legal experts that is rare.

 Concerns Citizens of NY-03 concerned about plea deal